Platonic-Systems/mission-control/README.md

 https://community.flake.parts/mission-control

 > [!IMPORTANT]
 > We recommend that you use [just](https://just.systems/man/en/) over this module.
 For migration, see [this PR](https://github.com/srid/haskell-template/pull/111).
+Specifically, you may be interested in [just-flake](https://github.com/juspay/just-flake).

 ## Usage